CronCats/docs/content/docs/contracts-manager.md

 #### `refill_task_cw20_balance`

 Similar to the previous method, this refills cw20 balances that are included in the task, if called by the owner.

+#### `agent_withdraw`

+When an agent wishes to withdraw their rewards, they call this method.
+Note that this method lives in the manager contract since it's where all essential funds are stored, including the agent rewards.
+The rewards will be sent to the agent's `payable_account_id`.